kobrienGIS/kobrienGIS.github.io/Project381/index.md

 //  ––––  ACCURACY ASSESSMENT  ––––
+// This section required 'ground truth' point samples for each landcover class based on google's satellite map and export to QGIS to compare these points to the landcover layer to report accuracy.
+The results were then compiled in tables.

 var newfc2 = ForestAcc.merge(NotForestAcc).merge(WaterAcc);

-// // Export the FeatureCollection
+// Export the FeatureCollection
-// Export.table.toDrive({
+Export.table.toDrive({
-//   collection: newfc2,
+  collection: newfc2,
-//   description:'AccuracyPoints',
+  description:'AccuracyPoints',
-//   fileFormat: 'SHP'
+  fileFormat: 'SHP'
-// });
+});

-// var geometry = RioNegro.geometry;
+var geometry = RioNegro.geometry;
-// Export.image.toDrive({
+Export.image.toDrive({
-//   image: Landcover2020,
+  image: Landcover2020,
-//   description: 'LCmap2020',
+  description: 'LCmap2020',
-//   scale: 30,
+  scale: 30,
-//   region: geometry,
+  region: geometry,
-//   maxPixels: 1e12
+  maxPixels: 1e12
-// });
+});

 //  ––––  PROTECTED AREA OUTLINE  ––––